 - Joint Decision Model (JDM) - A common model used nationally to enable commanders to make effective decisions together

-The Joint Doctrine Edition Two sets out what response staff and those that support them should do and how they should do it in a multi-agency working environment.
+The Joint Doctrine Edition Three sets out what response staff and those that support them should do and how they should do it in a multi-agency working environment.
 Following JESIP will achieve the degree of interoperability that is essential to a successful joint response.

 Whilst JESIP was initiated to ensure management of major incidents improved, the Joint Doctrine is scalable and the principles and models are equally relevant to day-to-day joint operations.